ncatlab/nlab-content/pages/4051.md

 ## Introduction

-Over the years (as on the FOM mailing list about a dozen years ago as of this article, revision number 2), various people have "challenged" category theorists to write down a fully formal presentation of ETCS.
+Over the years (as on the FOM mailing list about a dozen years ago, as of revision number 3 of this article), various people have "challenged" category theorists to write down a fully formal presentation of ETCS.
 We will do so here.

 There will be no pretense to elegance or other aesthetic criteria such as efficiency or lack of redundancy.
 At a first pass we will do things in a quick and dirty way; with luck there will be various polishings of this entry as time passes.